martinthomson/i-d-template/doc/WEB.md

 ![GitHub UI showing an option to revert a pull request](images/pr-revert.png)

-This opens a page where you can create a pull request that reverses the changes.
+The "Revert" button opens a page where you can create a pull request that reverses the changes.
 Create, review, and merge this pull request as normal.

 ## Linking to Issues